vic0627/karman/assets/doc/en/dynamic-type-annotation.md

 ## DTO of Input/Payload

-As mentioned in the [Parameter Definition](./final-api.md) section, the `payload` of the final API is mainly defined through the `payloadDef` property of `defineAPI` and mapped to the `payload` of the final API.
+As mentioned in the [Parameter Definition](./final-api.md) section, the `payload` of the FinalAPI is mainly defined through the `payloadDef` property of `defineAPI` and mapped to the `payload` of the FinalAPI.
 However, the properties of `payloadDef` are objects, and in most cases, the mapped payload may not comply with the defined rules.

-However, due to inherent limitations in language mechanisms, it's not feasible to directly convert parameter rules into corresponding types displayed in hover tooltips.
-Therefore, Karman uses JSDoc in conjunction with the `@type` tag to forcefully annotate the types of parameters, allowing the final API to display the correct required types for the `payload` property in hover tooltips, rather than a complete parameter definition object.
+Therefore, you can change the type of attributes displayed in the `payload` by setting the `type` property.
+The `type` itself is an optional parameter.
+If you need to call the FinalAPI and want the `payload` object to show the correct type hints for each attribute, you must set this parameter.
+Additionally, if the attribute is a composite type, you can use the `getType` API. `getType` will convert all passed parameters into a Union Type. `getType` also supports converting `SchemaType.def`, so you can use `getType` to obtain the correct type of a Schema.

-> [!NOTE]
+> [!WARNING]
-> Using the `@type` tag to force type annotations is to obtain more complete parameter hint messages when calling final APIs and does not affect the operation of Karman itself.
+> Type annotation on the keys of `PayloadDef` with JSDoc tag `@type` has been deprecated.
+Considering annotate types via `ParamDef.type` and `getType` which were introduced in Karman v1.3.0.

 ```js
 import { defineKarman, defineAPI } from "@vic0627/karman";